LT-Intro-To-AI-SY2425/a2-movie-chatbot-DavidAugustynski/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Figuring out how to code the % match, I didn't really understand what % did.

 2. Explain how you could use the match function for extracting information from a movie database.

+I could match the user input to the movie database and see what connects.